makerdao/community/grants/README.md

 Our grants program is designed to allow teams to achieve a successful release of their passion project.
 Due to the high volume of worthy requests we receive and the limited resources available, we prioritize applications that have _very_ conservative budgets.

 Teams that successfully complete their milestones and launch a product may also gain access to internal MakerDAO resources.
-These can take many forms from code reviews and external security audits, to consultations with Legal, Public Relations and/or Business Development teams.
+These resources can take many forms from code reviews and external security audits, to consultations with Legal, Public Relations and/or Business Development teams.
 Successful projects will also be prioritized for continued granting and or possible investments from MakerDAO in future iterations of the program.

+## Applying

+Projects that propose novel and usable tools that directly benefit the Dai/CDP ecosystem, are invited to send a one or two page detailed description outlining *exactly what the project does*, how it works, the problem it solves, and a projected budget to grants@makerdao.com.
+Please remember, we prioritize applications that have _very_ conservative budgets.